cardano-foundation/cardano-graphql/README.md

 The [schema](src_temp/schema.graphql) is defined in native `.graphql`, and used to generate [packages](src/generated_packages/README.md) for internal and client-side static typing.
 [Apollo Server](https://www.apollographql.com/docs/apollo-server/) exposes the NodeJS execution engine over a HTTP endpoint.

 ## Documentation
-Integrated query UI and documentation is available in the GraphQL Playground, available from the a local dev environment.
-A hosted version of the Playground [will be provided](https://github.com/input-output-hk/cardano-graphql/issues/9).
+Integrated query UI and documentation is available in the GraphQL Playground, available at http://localhost:3100 when running `yarn start:test-stack`.

 - [API Consumer Documentation](./docs/api_consumer)
 - [Developer Documentation](./docs/developer)